Max Wall: Death

 On the afternoon of 20 May 1990 Wall fell at Simpson's-in-the-Strand in central London, fracturing his skull.
 He was conveyed by ambulance to Westminster Hospital in an unconscious state, but never regained consciousness, and died there early in the next morning, at the age of 82.
 His body was buried at Highgate Cemetery.

+In his later years, Wall lived in a rented room at 45, Southbrook Road, Lee Green, South East London.

-Wall had four sons, Michael, Melvyn, Martin and Meredith, and a daughter, Maxine.
+Wall had four sons and a daughter.

 Legacy

 There is a Max Wall Society, which aims to perpetuate his memory.
 In 2006 the Society placed an unofficial blue plaque on Wall's birthplace in South London.